jump-dev/Convex.jl/docs/complex-domain_optimization.rst

     # Matrix variable
     z = ComplexVariable(4, 6)

-    # Complex Positive Semidefinite matrix
+    # Complex Positive Semidefinite variable
     z = HermitianSemidefinite(4)

 Linear Program Representable Functions
 **************************************

-Apart from all the linear functions that are listed `here <http://convexjl.readthedocs.io/en/latest/operations.html#linear-program-representable-functionsl>`_, we have added new functions:
+Apart from all the linear functions that are listed `here <operations.html#linear-program-representable-functionsl>`_, we have added new functions:

 +--------------------------+-------------------------+------------+---------------+---------------------------------+
 |operation                 | description             | vexity     | slope         | notes                           |